Famine has spread throughout Gaza, say UN experts - KESQ

 Famine has spread throughout Gaza, say UN experts

+In the UN statement, published Tuesday, the group of experts said: “Israel’s intentional and targeted starvation campaign against the Palestinian people is a form of genocidal violence and has resulted in famine across all of Gaza.

+“We call upon the international community to prioritise the delivery of humanitarian aid by land by any means necessary, end Israel’s siege, and establish a ceasefire,” they continued.

-The experts said the death of a child from malnutrition and dehydration indicates that health and social structures have been attacked and are critically weakened.
-“When the first child dies from malnutrition and dehydration, it becomes irrefutable that famine has taken hold,” the experts said
+The experts said that deaths of children from a lack of food and water indicate that health and social structures have been critically weakened.
+“When the first child dies from malnutrition and dehydration, it becomes irrefutable that famine has taken hold,” the experts added.

-The statement by the group of independent experts mandated by the UN cited the deaths of three Palestinian children — 6-month-old Fayez Ataya, 13-year-old Abdulqader Al-Serhi, and 9-year-old Ahmad Abu Reida.
+The statement cited the deaths of three Palestinian children — 6-month-old Fayez Ataya, 13-year-old Abdulqader Al-Serhi and 9-year-old Ahmad Abu Reida.
 It said they died from malnutrition and lack of access to adequate healthcare in late May and early June.

-The experts emphasized these children died from starvation despite medical treatment in central Gaza, indicating that famine has now spread from northern Gaza into central and southern regions.
+The experts emphasized that these children had died from starvation despite medical treatment in central Gaza, indicating that famine has now spread from northern Gaza into central and southern regions.

-CNN has reached out to the Israel Defense Forces (IDF) for commment.
+CNN has reached out to the Israel Defense Forces (IDF) and Israeli Prime Minister’s Office (PMO) for comment.

+Israel’s permanent mission to the UN in Geneva dismissed the statement, alleging the experts were “spreading misinformation” and “supporting Hamas propaganda.”

 Israel’s war in Gaza has depleted the territory’s health system, leaving staff unable to treat malnourished children.
 Doctors previously told CNN they are being forced to turn away parents begging for baby milk, unable to even triage young patients with chronic illnesses compounded by severe hunger.